scotws/tinkasm/docs/MANUAL.md

 ### Labels

-TinkAsm sees any string as a label that starts in the first column of a line and is not the comment directive (usually `;`) or the anonymous label (by default `@`).
+TinkAsm sees any string as a label that is at the beginning of the line, is not a comment directive (default`;`) or the anonymous label (by default `@`), and ends in a colon.
-In other words, anything that is *not* a label or a comment must have white space in front of it.
-There are no rules for the string itself, so `*!$?` is a perfectly legal string.

 ```
-ice&fire        nop
+ice&fire:
                 nop
+                nop
                 jmp ice&fire
 ```
-Note that in contrast to other assemblers, labels do not have to end with a `:`.
-You cannot have more than one label in the same line.
-Internally, labels are moved to their own lines during processing.
+You cannot have more than one label in a single line.
+It is suggested, but not mandatory, to have the label in its own line.

 ### Anonymous Labels